 ---

-If you are not yet at your limit, you can proactively take steps to prevent your website from ever reaching them.
-Here are some factors to consider as you plan for usage:
+If you have not yet reached your usage limits, you can take proactive steps to prevent your website from exceeding them.
+Consider the following factors as you plan for future usage:

 * What is your monthly usage like?